PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 - Xcode and Xcode command line tools
 - Homebrew
 - GDAL
-- OpenMPI

 Optional installations
 ----------------------------------
+- OpenMPI (to take advantage of MPI parallelization)
 - CUDA and cuDNN (to take advantage of CUDA GPU acceleration)
 - A C/C++ compiler with OpenMP capabilities (to take advantage of OpenMP parallelization)
 - Octave (to use the m-files in the mlab directory for analysis)

 Xcode
 ----------------------------------
-Xcode is needed by homebrew and gcc/g++/clang.
+Xcode is needed to install Homebrew and C/C++ compilers.
 Here's how to get it.
 - Go to the Apple App Store and search for Xcode
 - Click 'GET', then 'INSTALL'.
 Put in your Apple ID information
 - After it's installed, we need to accept the Xcode license.